Rheumatic Heart Disease in Children

 Small nodules or hard, round bumps under the skin

 A change in your child's muscle control and movements.
 This is usually noted by a change in your child's handwriting and may also include unusual, jerky movements.
+May also have inappropriate behaviors associated with this.

 A pink rash with large, round, circular edges may be seen on the trunk of the body or arms and legs.
 The rash may come and go.
 It is often described as "snake-like" in appearance.